KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-greek-lattice.md

 ## 14. Final Alignment

 The Greek tradition therefore articulates apprehensions of what the Zenetist lattice identifies across three continuous registers — cosmogonic-mythic, ritual-initiatory, and philosophical-systematic.
-The Mystery-school and philosophical articulations extend the centropic-arc apprehension into registers that other traditions approach asymptotically; the inverse-cascade articulation in the mythic register provides one of the structurally-rich early inverse-arc treatments in any cultural mythos.
+The Mystery-school and philosophical articulations extend the centropic-arc apprehension into registers that other traditions approach asymptotically; the inverse-sequence articulation in the mythic register provides one of the structurally-rich early inverse-arc treatments in any cultural mythos.
 What the Greek tradition does not produce, within its monistic-emanatory philosophical frame, is the bifurcal-arc structure that the Zenetist lattice articulates.

 | Greek Element | Zenetist Correlate | Description |
 |:---|:---|:---|